Disease Guide ·Brachycephalic Syndrome ·2026

 0What is brachycephalic syndrome in cats?

-Brachycephalic syndrome is a set of airway abnormalities caused by the flat facial structure bred into certain cat breeds.
-It includes stenotic nares (pinched nostrils), an elongated soft palate that partially blocks the throat, a narrowed trachea, and sometimes everted laryngeal saccules.
-These structural problems make it harder for the cat to breathe, especially during exercise, stress, or heat.
-It ranges from mild snoring to life-threatening respiratory distress.
+Airway abnormalities from flat-face breeding: stenotic nares (pinched nostrils), elongated soft palate, narrowed trachea, and sometimes everted laryngeal saccules.
+Makes breathing harder during exercise, stress, or heat.
+Ranges from mild snoring to life-threatening distress.

 1How much does brachycephalic syndrome surgery cost for a cat?